 - an error in the personal information provided by the Customer, particularly in the delivery address if the Item is to be dispatched.

-La Poste will not be held liable, in any event, for any indirect damage sustained by the Customer when using the Service, i.e. damage that does not result directly from a failure by La Poste to perform its obligations under the Contract.
+Tripperty will not be held liable, in any event, for any indirect damage sustained by the Customer when using the Service, i.e. damage that does not result directly from a failure by Tripperty to perform its obligations under the Contract.

 Actions for damages relating to the Dispatch of an Item must be brought within a period of:

-- one year from the day after the day on which La Poste entered the Identifier of the Deposited Item into its system with respect to Items to be sent to Metropolitan France and to the Overseas Departments;
+- one year from the day after the day on which Tripperty entered the Identifier of the Deposited Item into its system with respect to Items to be sent to Metropolitan France and to the Overseas Departments;

 11. GOVERNING LAW – SETTLEMENT OF DISPUTES